fritzmg/Contao-isotope-payment-integration-novalnet/README.md

 -	PayPal
 -	Postfinance card
 -	PostFinance E-Finance
--	Cash on pickup
 -	Bancontact
 -	Multibanco

 ## Installation
 Easy installation of Novalnet Payment Bundle for Contao-Isotope will be done through the following steps:
-1. Get the payment plugin & detailed documentation by <a href="https://www.novalnet.de/kontakt/sales"> contacting us </a>
+1. Get the payment bundle & detailed documentation by <a href="https://www.novalnet.de/kontakt/sales"> contacting us </a>
-2. Install plugin to your Contao-Isotope shop
+2. Install bundle to your Contao-Isotope shop
 3. Include Merchant Details in the shop admin panel
 4. Activate & configure the preferred payment types in your shop admin panel